We know you’re a Maine wedding officiant, but tell us a little bit about yourself as a person.

 We’ll go back and forth with the ceremony until it’s perfect.
 I like to have the final copy a month before wedding day, because that’s when we meet again to start planning the rehearsal.

-By using this process, there’s a genuine warmth that comes from our working on this ceremony for a few months, and it feels like I’ve known them for years.
+By using this process, there’s a genuine warmth and connection that forms during our work together.
 I’m talking about their love and their marriage and their relationship but using their own words.
 It’s really magical and meaningful.

 Which of your packages are the most popular?

-I have three packages (Super Sweet Wedding, Sweet and Simple Wedding, and Sweet Wedding Elopement) and my Super Sweet Wedding is the most popular.
+I have three packages (Sweetest, Super Sweet Wedding, and Sweet + Simple Wedding) and my Super Sweet Wedding is the most popular.
 It includes a fully customized ceremony, unlimited guest list, and unlimited attendants.
-All my weddings, except the elopements, include a rehearsal.
+All my weddingsinclude a rehearsal, except for the limited number of elopements I officiate a year.

 Can people specify ceremony details such as music, readings, and vows?